 Following the reveal of this nutritious roundup, we set to work on crafting a menu of the Deid’s most mouthwatering dishes to ensure our servicemen and women satisfied the insatiable palate that protecting freedom induces.
-Menu items such as “Slimy Yet Satisfying,” a dish containing lettuce blanketed by a worm, or “My Sorta Aorta,” a plate of roast beef replete with full blown veins and arteries, featured prominently.
+Menu items such as “Slimy Yet Satisfying,” a dish of lettuce blanketed by a worm, or “My Sorta Aorta,” a plate of roast beef replete with full blown veins and arteries, featured prominently.

-It appears, however, that a challenger has emerged to contest the Deid’s bug- and mold-infused throne.
+It seems, however, that a challenger has emerged to contest the Deid’s bug- and mold-infused throne.
 Or, it would appear as much after an appetizing anthology of photos were circulated on Facebook by Kevin Selfaison, a former petty officer second class who recently shared the mouth-watering dishes he encountered over the course of three years aboard the aircraft carrier Nimitz.

 Selfaison claimed he waited until after being discharged from the Navy to share the imagery, which he posted to Facebook on Oct.
 3, due to fear of repercussions.